tddfellow/tddfellow.github.io/source/_posts/2016-01-08-why-do-you-need-to-be-careful-with-loop-variable-in-go.markdown

 ```

 Looks quite legit.
 In practice it will often cause race conditions.
 Because
 `message` variable is defined once and then mutated in each loop iteration.
-And
+The
-we are giving pointer to this variable away to some concurrent collaborator.
+variable is passed pointer to some concurrent collaborators, which causes race
-This causes race condition and very confusing bugs.
+conditions and very confusing bugs.

 Above code can be re-written as: